ansleybrown1337/lysimeter-analysis/documentation/How to run.md

 pip install -e .
 ```

-Run Analysis Script:
+Run Analysis Script (Example on AJ's Computer, adjust your file paths accordingly):

 ```
 python scripts/run_analysis.py C:\Users\AJ-CPU\Documents\GitHub\lysimeter-data-2023\private_data C:\Users\AJ-CPU\Documents\GitHub\lysimeter-data-2023\private_output C:\Users\AJ-CPU\Documents\GitHub\lysimeter-data-2023\code\coefficients.csv
 ```

 This should execute the analysis, process the data, detect non-standard events (NSEs), and save the results in the specified output directory.

-Additionally, it will save the time series plots with NSEs highlighted.
+Additionally, it will save the time series plots with NSEs highlighted as a static image **and** an interactive plotly graph in the output directory.
+The interactive plotly graph will be saved as an html file in the output directory, **and is far easier to use for data exploration than the static image.**